Grades: 5-12

 Discuss how stereotypes are used to pit races or groups against one

-another, and also how certain groups are taken advantage of by those
+another, and how certain groups are taken advantage of by those

 with power and authority.